dilshan5/vegeta-script/README.md

 ## Before you begin
 * Install Go [1.13](https://golang.org/doc/install) or later.

-For more information, please refer to the : https://dilshan-fdo.medium.com/publish-vegeta-test-results-to-influxdb-2-0-flux-language-d18f5763c81f

 ## Features Available

 * Include the Ramp-up load before execute the actual load (Load-on-hold)